10 Easiest Vegetables to Grow Indoors

 watering and feeding

-Last but certainly not least, watering and feeding your plants.
+Last but not least, watering and feeding your plants.
 Overwatering is a common mistake in indoor gardening.
 I was guilty of this at the beginning!

 Your plants don't like soggy feet!
 Water only when the top inch of the soil feels dry to the touch.